spencerlee200/portfolio-staging/setup.md

 ##Adding Projects

-For each project you want to deploy you are going to have to do 2 things.
-The first is creating and configuring a subdomain.
-The second is creating a remote repo to deploy to.
-You can repeat these steps as many times as you need to.
-Just keep in mind how much room you are using on your server.
-However since these are static sites they typically are not going to be anything huge in terms of file size.
+For each project you want to deploy you are going to have to set up an additional subdomain on your server.

 ### Creating a subdomain